scitran/client/Set-and-get-metadata.md

 ```

 ### Container info

-The search and list operations typically return the metadata (info) about a container.
-The getContainerInfo and setContainerInfo methods return structs with the metadata (info).
-They are not used a lot because the information is also present from a list or search.
+Containers also have Information fields (metadata).
+The containerInfoGet and containerInfoSet methods return objects with the metadata.
 (MORE INSTRUCTIONS NEEDED HERE).

 ## Modality and classification
-The Flywheel database recognizes different types of experimental modalities.
-For many people, the principle modality is magnetic resonance data (MR).
-But new modalities (e.g., EEG, PET, Computer Graphics, Dental) have also been used.
-Users are free to create new **modalities** and to classify data within the modality.
-By choosing the right modality and setting up its classification, you provide a framework for the metadata in that modality.
+Flywheel identifies one special type of metadata, the data **modality**.
+This is a major description summarizing the type of data.
+For most users, the principal modality is magnetic resonance (MR).
+But some Flywheel users also story data from other modalities (e.g., EEG, PET, Computer Graphics, Dental).
+Users are free to create new **modalities** and to associate each modality with specific types of classification data that are unique to that modality.
+This can be very helpful for searching and organizing data.

+For example, at Stanford we use a Computer Graphics ('CG') modality to store assets for rendering.
+We are still experimenting with the fields we will use for classifying the assets, but they include notions of the asset type (e.g., car or pedestrian), and other features (skymap, object).

-Relevant scitran routines for creating modalities are
+Relevant scitran routines for creating modalities and their classifications are

 ```
 st.modalityCreate;